What Is A Mental Health Counselor, And How Can They Help You?

 Typical degree requirements for mental health counselors

 For those who wish to get into the field of mental health counseling, there are different requirements which depend on the state in which you live.
-Some states allow professionals who have a Bachelor's degree to work in psychology.
+Some states allow professionals who have a bachelor's degree to work in psychology.
 Clinical health counseling, though, typically requires at least a Master's.
-This is because clinical professionals in this fieldwork directly with patients and often have a significant impact on their lives.
+This is because clinical mental health professionals in this fieldwork directly with patients and often have a significant impact on their lives.
 Because of this, it shouldn't be a surprise that they need some specialized education.

 What degrees should you look for if you’re researching mental health counselors?